 How to save on online payment service fees

-These payment service fees are directly deducted by banks or credit card companies during the payment transaction, and cannot be avoided.
+These payment service fees are directly deducted by banks or credit card companies during the payment transaction and cannot be avoided.
 Payment processing fees and online service fees are part of running a business and are considered a business expense.
-However, if you would like to save on these fees, you can try to minimize them or pass them on to your customers to pay.
-Described below are three ways of how you can achieve this to save on these fees.

 Minimize Fees: Find the most cost-effective online registration service.

-• Some event registration platforms provide services based on monthly plans that you would commit to, based on your business needs.
+• Some event registration platforms provide services based on monthly plans that you would commit to based on your business needs.
 These can range from moderate to very high monthly costs and are usually not a good idea if you don't offer events regularly or if you offer small-sized or low-cost events.

 Minimize Fees: Use a deposit feature for high-cost events.

-Credit card payment processing service fees vary by country.
+Payment card processing service fees vary by country.
 They typically range from about 1 to 3% of the total price, plus around $0.15 to $0.30 extra.
 Corsizio uses Stripe to process payments on your behalf, and Stripe charges standard credit card processing fees, which you can find here listed by country.

 Normally, these low percentages will not impact your revenue a lot for low-priced events but become increasingly significant the higher the cost of the event.
-For example, if you live in the US or Canada, and are charged 2.9% plus $0.30 in credit card fees, here is what this would look like for the following event prices:
+For example, if you live in the US or Canada and are charged 2.9% plus $0.30 in credit card fees, here is what this would look like for the following event prices:

 • $10 event = $0.59 in credit card fees